 History of the lab

 The site part of the historic Selman Ranch, originally homesteaded in the early 1900's.
 Prior to that, it served as grazing lands leased from Cherokee Native Americans by large cattle companies, including one from England.One reason this field station, the SLL, became established was because of UCO 's long educational involvement with the Selman cattle ranch.
 Because of her interest in education and conversation, Mrs. Betty Selman wanted the Selman Cave System preserved as an education and research site.
 In 1998, the SLL was established with a $300,000 grant from the Oklahoma State Department of Tourism, which provided for the purchase of the Selman Cave System.
-To protect the surrounding watershed and the cave , Mrs. Selman donated 129.5 ha and several caves to UCO.
+To protect the surrounding watershed and the cave , Mrs. Selman donated 129.5 hectares - about 320 acres - and several caves to UCO.
 Once deeded over to UCO, this tract of land became the nucleus of the SLL.

 University of Central Oklahoma